Expand description

 All widgets using the service during the same update see the same state.
 State change requests are scheduled

 for the next update, just like variable updates or event notifications.
-Services also request
+Services can use the UPDATES.once_update

 This is even true for the INSTANT service, although this can be configured for this service using APP.pause_time_for_update.